Clinical-Genomics/statina/README.md

 ### Deploying to production

-Use `update-nipt-prod.sh` script to update production both on Hasta and clinical-db.
+Use `update-statina.sh` script to update production both on Hasta and CGVS.
 **Please follow the development guide and `servers` repo when doing so.
 It is also important to keep those involved informed.**

 ## Back End
-The NIPT database is a Mongo database consisting of following collections:
+The Statina database is a Mongo database consisting of following collections:

 - **batch** - holds batch level information.
 - **sample** - holds sample level information.